evolution-gaming/recruitment/frontend/Pipes.md

 * TypeScript
 * React and/or Canvas (2D or WebGL)
 * Redux or MobX for state management if you believe a state management library is useful for your solution.

 However, we will review solutions using other technologies as well - you are free to pick technologies you are comfortable working with.

 If you chose any technologies or approaches with which you lack experience, please mention this in the description so that we can keep that in mind when reviewing your solution.

 The goal of this task is to demonstrate your skills in designing, structuring and writing code, especially:
-* Defining useful abstractions and achieving modularity and code reuse
+* Defining useful abstractions and achieving modularity and code reuse,
 * Handling state.

 If possible, your design should be such that makes adding other similar games less difficult.